Conservation agreements empower people to drive the solution to conservation challenges

-Founded in 2005, CSP has worked with communities worldwide, with 51 agreements signed in 14 countries, benefiting a total of 35,000 people and leading to the protection of 1.5 million hectares of key habitat.
+Since 2005, CSP has worked with communities and NGO partners worldwide, with more than 3,000 community and individual agreements signed in 20 countries, benefiting a total of 90,000 people and leading to the protection of 3 million hectares of key habitat.

 To date, CSP has committed $7 million in grants, with an additional $10.3 million leveraged by those grants.

 Engaging the private sector

 Given the popularity of the conservation agreements model with private-sector partners, Conservation International launched the Conservation Agreements Private Partnership Platform (CAPPP) in 2015 to catalyze private-sector support for biodiversity conservation and maintenance of ecosystem services in globally important sites.
 With support from the GEF Earth Fund, and in collaboration with the United Nations Environment Programme as implementing agency, the CAPPP forges mutually beneficial links between the private sector and local communities or landowners who commit to achieve biodiversity conservation, reduce land degradation, support climate regulation efforts and promote sustainable natural resource management.

 As of November 2018, the CAPPP includes 17 conservation agreements, each with unique environmental and socioeconomic objectives and metrics.
 Results to date include:

 - Nearly 10,000 square kilometers (3,800 square miles) of areas important for nature under improved management across the portfolio